thelastnoc/dayz-sa_linuxserver/README.md

 # dayzsa_linuxserver

-This Script is a modified fork of the <a href="https://linuxgsm.com">Linux Game Server Manager</a> to run a DayZ Standalone Exprimental 0.63 Community Server!
+This Script is a modified fork of the <a href="https://linuxgsm.com">Linux Game Server Manager</a> to run a DayZ Standalone 1.14 Exprimental Community Server!

-To be able to run it on Linux, this script uses Wine to run Windows Programms on Linux!
-It also needs Xvfb to emulate a X-Window and tmux to seperate it from the user shell.
+It make use of tmux to seperate it from the user shell.
 It runs completely on the console so you can run it on a Root or V-Server with limited SSH access.

-# NOT WORKING with DayZ Standalone  v1.x!
+# Currently WORKING with DayZ Standalone v1.14 Experimental!